openstack/ironic-specs/priorities/train-priorities.rst

-As a general theme of work for the Train Cycle, the Ironic project community wishes to break the monolithic deployment step into multiple deployment steps which will further enable operators to easily create more complex declaritive deployments.
+As a general theme of work for the Train Cycle, the Ironic project community wishes to break the monolithic deployment step into multiple deployment steps which will further enable operators to easily create more complex declarative deployments.
 This work also includes the the ability to trigger steps through the agent, something that is not presently possible today.

 Faster Deployments